aaditkamat/aaditkamat/README.md

 - 🧩 **Tech I'm using:** React & Angular (JavaScript/TypeScript), Python, Spring Boot (Java), SQL (PostgreSQL/MySQL/Oracle)

-- 🚀 **Fun fact:** I've also dabbled with Test Automation as a Quality Assurance Engineer along with some Data Science
+- 🚀 **Fun fact:** I've also dabbled with Test Automation as a Quality Assurance Engineer and some Data Science

 ---
 ### 📷 Photo Time